Deeptiman/go-cache-kubernetes/README.md

 	$ kubectl apply -f mongodb-app-svc.yaml

- - **MongoDB service**
-This will create the StatefulSet app and the Mongo services in the cluster.
+ - **MongoDB service** will create the StatefulSet app and the Mongo services in the cluster.
 <table class="table table-striped table-bordered">
 <tbody>
 <tr>